Ramana Reddy

 Ramana Reddy (1 October 1921 – 11 November 1974) was an Indian character actor, comedian and producer known for his works predominantly in Telugu cinema.
 In a career spanning 24 years, he acted in more than 200 movies.
 Ramana Reddy and Relangi were a comedy double act during the era of early Telugu cinema.

 Some of his memorable roles are David in Missamma (1955), Karanam in Rojulu Marayi (1955), Chinnamaya in Mayabazar (1957), Kanchu Gantayya in Gundamma Katha (1962).
 Ramana Reddy is the paternal uncle of Indian politician, and filmmaker T. Subbarami Reddy.

+Early life

+Reddy was born on 1 October 1921 in Jagadevi Peta.

 Career

-While acting in the role of a magician in the movie Akka Chellelu (1957) he actually learned the art of magic as a hobby.
-He gave more than 100 magic performances, mostly in aid of educational institutions and voluntary organizations.

 Ramana Reddy is regarded as one of the finest comic actors of India, noted particularly for his comic expressions, and dialogues during the golden age of Telugu cinema.
 He and Relangi were a comedy double act during the era of early Tollywood.
 Some of his memorable roles are David in Missamma, Karanam in Rojulu Marayi, Chinnamaya in Mayabazar, Kanchu Gantayya in Gundamma Katha and many other roles.
 During his career spanning 24 years he acted in more than 200 movies.
 Reddy is the paternal uncle of Indian politician, and filmmaker T. Subbarami Reddy.

+Death

+He died on 11 November 1974.